matthajec/my-create-react-app/README.md

 Runs the development server at [http://localhost:8080](http://localhost:8080)

 ### `npm run build`
 Creates a production ready app in the `dist` folder.
+The filenames are hashes so users browsers don't load outdated scripts from cache.